 The Job of Winning the War on Commensal Rodents, with the EntomoBiotics Inc. Rodent & Snake Control System (RSCS™), has at its heart the RSCS™ Bait Station.

-Those bait stations are special because of the innovative R&D carried out by the companies that make them.
+Those stock bait stations are special because of the innovative R&D carried out by the companies that make them.
 We carefully test each new bait station as it comes on the market.
-Only the best makes the cut for use with the RSCS™ program, but even then the stock bait station fails to meet our exacting standards.
-What makes each stock bait station suitable for placement at our client sites is the set of modifications and additions we apply to them in the EntomoBiotics Inc. laboratory.
+Only the best make the cut for use with the RSCS™ program, but even then the stock bait stations fail to meet our exacting standards.
+What makes these stock bait stations suitable for placement at our client sites is the set of modifications and additions we apply to them in the EntomoBiotics Inc. laboratory.

 The rodent bait station market is very competitive.
 For the vast majority of pest management firms, per-unit cost is near or at the top of their list of choice factors.
-To stay in business, the manufacturer must watch pricing carefully, and to keep pricing low, they have to cut corners, even when doing so reduces efficacy.
+To stay in business these manufacturers must cater to the needs of the average pest management firms they sell to, which means they must watch pricing carefully.
+To keep pricing low, the manufacturers have to cut corners, even when doing so reduces efficacy.

-Today the station used with the RSCS™ program is a highly modified version of the Bell Labs Protecta EVO Weighted Landscape (BLWL), introduced by Bell Labs in May 2018.
+Today the station used with the RSCS™ program is a highly modified version of either the Bell Labs Protecta EVO Unweighted Landscape (BLUL), or the Bell Labs Protecta EVO Weighted Landscape (BLWL).

-All the photos on this page depict that new station.
-But, before we discuss that station in detail, it may help to explain the evolution we’ve gone through to get where we are today.
+All the photos on this page depict these stations.
+But, before we discuss those stations in detail, it may help to explain the evolution we’ve gone through to get where we are today.

 The Protecta EVO Express (which we refer to, in the EntomoBiotics Inc. lab, as the BLPE): Our Very First RSCS™ Bait Station…